-When your team isn’t on the court, you may want to consider cheering for your alma mater’s biggest rival.
+If your favorite NFL squad isn’t on the field for Super Bowl LIII, you may want to consider cheering for your team’s biggest rival.
 Although it seems counterintuitive, maybe even like a betrayal, psychological science suggests that a rival team’s success may improve your team’s motivation and performance in the following season.

 Competing head-to-head against a rival is already understood to increase motivation and performance by enhancing the psychological importance of the contest.
 Even when rivals are not guaranteed to face each other, such as in the NCAA basketball tournament, there still seems to be some effect of rival performance on a team.
 Duke and the University of North Carolina — the biggest rivalry in college basketball — have taken championship titles in close succession three times in the last three decades.